softchris/golang-book/02-data-types/01-arrays/README.md

 cities := [5]string{"NY", "LA"}
 ```

 In the preceding code, an array of strings is declared.
-It has capacity for 5 elements and two of the places are filled with "NY" and "LA".
-Note also because we set the capacity to 5 and the number of elements it's assigned is 2, there's 3 spaces free.
+It has a capacity for 5 elements and two of the places are filled with "NY" and "LA".
+Note also because we set the capacity to 5 and the number of elements it's assigned is 2, there are 3 spaces free.

 ### Capacity by inference